|The "Shock Both of Hers™" maneuver.|

 4- Do a dry run and time it.
 (Also triple it.)

-The problem is, how fast you free write when your blood is up will not be the same speed as how fast you can work on a novel when you've written yourself into an unclear scene and you're tired and want to go out with your roommates to the new Thai place and you're fucking tired of this stupid event and who the fucking hell had the bright idea to write a fucking novel in thirty days anyway?
-Fuck that guy.
+The problem is, how fast you free write when your blood is up will not be the same speed as how fast you can work on a novel when you've written yourself into an unclear scene and you're tired and want to go out with your roommates to the new Thai place and you're fucking sick of this stupid event and who the fucking hell had the bright idea to write a fucking novel in thirty days anyway?
+Fuck that person....and not in the Marvin Gaye way.

 So you need to triple the time it takes you.
 This will not be 100% accurate but this will give you a good sense of how much time you need to block off each day.
 For some people, that will be three hours.
 For others it will be six.
 I can't tell you how many yahoos just started writing without any kind of idea how long they would need and by the second week were saying things like, "Gee, I wanted to do NaNo, but who knew it was going to take more than TWO hours a day?"
 (Well anyone who had any idea how fast they write would have known that, you tool!)